caiyue1993/Tiptoes/README.md

 [caiyue1993](https://github.com/caiyue1993) made this with ❤️.
 Inspired by Unread APP.

 # Contribute
 As you can see, Tiptoes provide a thinking to customize navigation bar.
 But he is not strong enough due to the limitation of author's time and energy.
-So I put this repo to GitHub and I am fully looking forward that you guys can join me and make this repository more splendid.
+So I open up this repo to GitHub and I am fully looking forward that you guys can join me and make this repository more splendid.

 # To do list